 “When I discover who I am, I’ll be free.” – Ralph Ellison, American novelist

-Type 9s often struggle with self-awareness.
-As a parent who is a 9, learn to pay more attention to your own physical and emotional needs.
+Enneagram 9s often struggle with self-awareness.
+As a parent who is a 9, learn to pay more attention to your physical and emotional needs.
 Exercise regularly.
 Eat healthy meals.
 Drink plenty of water.
 Take frequent breaks.
 Go to the doctor as needed.
 Don’t disregard your mind and body when they try to tell you that something is wrong.
-(My mother-in-law, who is a 9, once waited several weeks to get an X-ray after she fell and broke her arm.)
+(My mother-in-law, an Enneagram 9, once waited several weeks to get an X-ray after she fell and broke her arm.)
 Remember to always take care of yourself to continue to take care of your kids and everyone else that is important to you.

 5. Teach your kids how to be independent.